-Along with the State Library and the New Mexico Consortium of Academic Libraries (NMCAL), the College subscribes to over 70 online databases.
-Many of these databases contain full-text newspapers, popular magazines, scholarly journals and online films.
+In cooperation with the New Mexico State Library and the New Mexico Consortium of Academic Libraries (NMCAL), the College subscribes to over 70 online databases.
+Many of these databases contain the full-text of newspapers, magazines, scholarly journals and online films.
+Articles and papers not held locally are often available through these databases and may include an abstract, full-text, illustrations and/or photos.
+Some of the database vendors are Gale InfoTrac, EBSCOhost, Facts on File, CQ Researcher, Films on Demand, and Infobase.
 The Library also subscribes to nearly 200,000 eBooks.
-Users may choose from a variety of document delivery choices: online, email, fax, download and/or mail from document suppliers.
-Some of the database vendors include Gale Infotrac, Facts on File, CQ Researcher and EBSCOhost.
 All databases and eBooks are available to Mesalands' students, faculty and staff.